sassoftware/esp-kubernetes/README.md

   kind: PersistentVolumeClaim
   metadata:
      name: esp-pv
-     namespace: esp
+  annotations:
+     volume.beta.kubernetes.io/storage-class: "nfs-client"
   spec:
      accessModes:
-       - ReadWriteMany # esp, studio and streamviewer can all write to this space
+       - ReadWriteMany # This volume is used for ESP projects input/output files
      resources:
        requests:
          storage: 20Gi  # volume size requested
 ```

-This *PersistentVolumeClaim* is made by the PostgreSQL database, the open source filebrowser application, and the ESP
-server pods in the Kubernetes environment.
-Ensure that the persistent volume that you have set up can satisfy this claim.

 In general, the processes associated with the ESP server run user:**sas**, group:**sas**.
 Commonly,
 this is associated with uid:**1001**, gid:**1001**.
 An example of this is in the deployment of the open source filebrowser
 application.

 In the YAML template file deploy/fileb.yaml, the relevant section is as follows: